-While bacterial STIs are caused by bacteria and parasites, viral STIs are caused by viruses.
-Although the majority of bacterial STIs can be treated, most viral STIs can be controlled rather than completely cured.
+While bacterial STDs are caused by bacteria and parasites, viral STDs are caused by viruses.
+Although the majority of bacterial STDs can be treated, most viral STDs can be controlled rather than completely cured - these viral infections include:

 HIV is commonly diagnosed using a blood or saliva test.
 If you think you may have been exposed to HIV, it’s important to speak with your doctor as soon as possible - the only way to know for sure if you have HIV is to get tested.

 People who detect HIV early and take their medicine as prescribed can live a healthy life and prevent transmitting it to their partner - this is why it’s so important to detect it early and begin treatment as soon as possible .

 While hepatitis A is almost always a short-term disease, hepatitis B and C are viral infections and can lead to long-term issues in the liver if left untreated - both are commonly diagnosed with a blood test.

 Treatment for Hepatitis B and C depends on a number of factors - including the severity of the virus and whether you’ve suffered from liver damage before.
 That said, if the virus is detected early and you follow your doctor's advice, it’s possible to live a long and healthy life .

 Herpes falls under two categories - HSV-1 and HSV-2.
 Both can be tested for using a urine sample or a simple blood test.

 Though there is no known cure for herpes, antiviral medications are known to work by reducing the frequency and the severity of outbreaks.
 If you take your medication as prescribed, your symptoms should be relieved and your flare-ups should become less common.